dashpay/docs/introduction/how-to-buy.rst

   Others may even offer to sell cryptocurrency as a credit card purchase.

-- `Peer-to-peer`_ exchanges have recently appeared to facilitate trading ofDash directly between individuals.
-Volume is often lower, and users typically make offers or requests at the price they are willing to pay, and wait for someone to contact them and arrange details of the sale.
+- `Over the counter`_ exchanges have recently appeared to facilitate sale of Dash directly from a company to the individual at a specified price, or peer-to-peer between individuals at a negotiated price.
+  Volume may be limited compared to exchanges, but these services are usually much easier to use.
 More advanced peer-to- peer sites offer escrow services for a fee to prevent cheating during the sale between two parties who have never met.